isachivka/immich-tg-random-photo/README.md

-# Immich Telegram Random Photo MCP Server
+# Immich Telegram Photo Bot

-MCP (Model Context Protocol) server that fetches random photos from your Immich server and sends them to Telegram.
+A NestJS application that automatically sends random photos from your Immich server to Telegram.
+Perfect for sharing memories and creating photo streams in your Telegram chats.

 ## Features

 - Fetches random photos from Immich API
 - Sends photos to Telegram via Telegraf bot API
-- AI-powered filtering to avoid sending screenshots and document photos
 - Image compression service with configurable settings
 - Batch photo sending (up to 10 photos per message)
-- Configurable number of photos to send
+- Automatic cleanup of temporary files
+- HTTP API for testing and manual triggers
+- Docker support for easy deployment

 ## Installation